ccjmne/blog/content/posts/intralinear-partitioning-2.md

 </div>
 </div>

-   I did alter `xxd`'s output for simplicity, though I recognise that adequate highlighting would be the ideal resolution.
+   I did alter `xxd`'s output for simplicity, and attempted to provide reasonably adequate highlighting, which I hope to be more helpful than it is confusing.